sachieko/shukumei/README.md

 Developed with the assistance of Logos who provided commentary and useful ideas.
 You know who you are :)

+QA Team: Snowbear, Logos, jhunal and all the other players and fellow GMs who used it!

 [Privacy Policy](https://github.com/sachieko/shukumei/blob/main/PRIVACYPOLICY.md)
 [Terms of Service](https://github.com/sachieko/shukumei/blob/main/TERMSOFSERVICE.md)